 It has been my experience that using epoxy paint for aquariums will give the best results in terms of endurance and safety.

-This way I can avoid painting with a product and then seal on top, which can be a huge time-saver if you’re dealing with, say, a 125-gallon background.
+This way I can avoid painting with a product and then seal on top, which can be a huge time-saver if you’re dealing with, say, a background for a 125-gallon aquarium.

 There are many paint options that will be safe for an aquarium.

 The question is how well will they perform underwater and what would the durability be.

 What defines your answer is the type of project you have in mind.